 Trainees must write a thesis proposal.
 On page 3 of the Proposal Approval Form, trainees should fill in the information for their thesis committee chair and member, the department, and the Graduate Faculty status.
 The reader is not identified on the Proposal Approval Form.
-If the thesis committee includes an individual who is not a member of the Graduate Faculty at Illinois State, trainees must request an exception for their thesis committee member.
+If the thesis committee includes an individual who is not a member of the Graduate Faculty at Illinois State, trainees must request an exception for their thesis committee.
+The Proposal Approval Form includes a section on page 3 that must be completed to request the exception for the committee member.
 In this section, trainees must explain the qualifications of the individual to serve on the thesis committee.
 Trainees must also obtain a curriculum vita from the committee member, which should be attached to the Proposal Approval Form.
 Trainees must submit a written copy of the thesis proposal and the Proposal Approval Form to the Graduate Programs Office at least one week before the proposal date.
 The only signature on the Proposal Approval Form should be the Copyright Officer, if applicable.
 The Graduate Programs Office will announce the thesis proposal on the department's email listservs and on the University's Events website.

 After the proposal has been presented and when it is accepted by the thesis committee, the committee members and trainee should sign the Proposal Approval Form.
 If trainees need to amend the thesis proposal, the Proposal Approval Form should not be signed until the changes have been made.
 Trainees should submit the signed Proposal Approval Form to the Graduate Programs Office.
-When the Proposal Approval Form has been signed by the thesis committee and the Compliance Requirements have been satisfied, if applicable, the Graduate Programs Office will submit the Proposal Approval Form to the department chair's approval has been obtained, the Graduate Programs Office will submit the Proposal Approval.
-After the department chair's approval has been obtained, the Graduate Programs Office will submit the Proposal Approval.
+When the Proposal Approval Form has been signed by the thesis committee and the Compliance Requirements have been satisfied, if applicable, the Graduate Programs Office will submit the Proposal Approval Form to the department chair for approval.
+After the department chair's approval has been obtained, the Graduate Programs Office will submit the Proposal Approval Form to the Graduate School for final approval.
 When the thesis proposal is approved by the Graduate School, trainees will receive a copy of the approved Proposal Approval Form in an email from the Graduate School.